 On February 17th, Glassdoor released a report that touches the base of the most well-paid and in-demand professions.
 The report listed the jobs in Health Care, Science, IT, Engineering and Legal industry, however, most of them require in-depth programming skills and technical experience.
 Nevertheless, there are so many coding languages that it’s not difficult to get lost in the woods when choosing the one to focus on.
 In order to help you narrow things down and figure out what programming languages suit your needs most of all, Program-Ace composed a list of most trendy, in-demand and valuable languages that have to be noticed.
 Probably, you find this list not too comprehensive, however, it provides you with a great piece of information about the coding languages you might want to learn.
 So, let’s get straight to business.

-First of all, we invite you to take a look at the rating of programming jobs ranked by the largest number of open positions in the USA.
+First of all, I invite you to take a look at the rating of programming jobs ranked by the largest number of open positions in the USA.
 The data was captured with the help of Indeed.com.

 Structured Query Language or SQL is a special-purpose language designed for organizing, managing and keeping a huge amount of data.
 SQL technology has found its implementation in popular database management systems such as MySQL, Microsoft SQL Server, Oracle, SQLite, PostgreSQL and many others.
-The majority of them were designed to help great facilities, for instance, banks, hospitals, companies and colleges keep their data in order.
+The majority of them were designed to help great facilities, for instance, banks, hospitals, companies, and colleges keep their data in order.
 To be honest, every mobile or computer user faces with SQL every day, for example, iPhones, Android mobile devices, and their applications access SQLite, while applications such as Skype and Viber, browsers like Chrome and Safari, services like Dropbox and GitHub use SQL database systems directly.

-To be honest, it's not surprising that SQL tops our list and has the biggest number of open positions.
+To be honest, it’s not surprising that SQL tops my list and has the biggest number of open positions.
 In fact, even if you decide to choose Java or Objective-C as your main specialization, in the majority of cases you will find the proficiency with SQL-based systems in a list of necessary skills when applying for a job.

 Key Reasons To Learn SQL: